-A life care plan is a detailed report that sets forth current and anticipated future costs of medical bills, lost earning capacity and other expenses following a catastrophic injury.
+A life care plan is a detailed report that sets forth current and anticipated future costs of medical bills, lost earning capacity and other expenses following a serious injury.
 The report is often used in a Nevada personal injury case to show the compensatory damages caused by another party’s negligence or other wrongful act.

-Costs illustrated by a comprehensive life care plan can include (but are not limited to)
+Costs illustrated by a comprehensive life care plan can include (but are not limited to):

 - Doctor’s visits,